Dfria/Books-to-Scrape/README.md

 # Books to Scrape Showcase

-## Overview

-Welcome to the "Books to Scrape" showcase project!
-This repository is a demonstration of the Extract, Transform, Load (ETL) process using Python, Selenium, Pandas, and CSV.
+This repository is a demonstration of the Extract, Transform, Load (ETL) process using Python, Selenium, Pandas, and SQL database storage.

 ## Project Description